 This is only speculation, but it seems as though when consumption started ravaging the Rays, someone probably had recalled that a similar situation had befallen the Waltons decades before.
 Taking cues from how the Waltons had stopped their vampiric epidemic, the same type of "tried-and-true" preventative action (i.e. re-kill the dead) may have been employed by the Rays.
 It seems as though there were other cases throughout New England where this kind of action had occurred, as chronicled in Micheal E. Bell's Food for the Dead: On the Trail of New England's Vampires.

 It may seem extreme and in retrospect we know it wasn't necessary, but making extra sure the dead stayed dead made everyone feel better.
 That doesn't suck, right?

-The Register Citizen also has a summary of the story, including the work of state archaeologist Nicholas Bellantoni and others.
+The Day of New London also has a summary of the story, including the work of state archaeologist Nicholas Bellantoni and others.

-If You Go: Jewett City Cemetery is located just off of Anthony Steet in the Jewett City borough of Griswold.
-We haven't been able to find the exact hours, but if it's like most cemeteries, we assume it's open from dawn to dusk.
+If You Go: Jewett City Cemetery is located at the end of Anthony Steet in the Jewett City borough of Griswold, tucked away behind a small housing project.
+Like most cemeteries, it's open from dawn to dusk, and trespassing there at night is absolutely prohibited.
 Obviously, we always suggest you obey whatever rules and laws apply, and that you be respectful of those interred there.

-Wearing a necklace of garlic is probably not necessary.
+Wearing a necklace of garlic is also probably not necessary.